Vekkq/farbe/README.md

 # Farbe

-A fairly-typesafe interface to OpenGL ES 2, providing an expression type for writing shaders.
+A convenient interface for rendering over OpenGL ES 2 and GLFW.
+It comes with a typesafe eDSL for writing shaders and simple combinators for rendering.